Vanessa Parise

-Vanessa Parise is an American film director, writer, producer, and actress based in NYC, New York.
+Vanessa Parise is an American film director, writer, producer, and actress based in New York City.
 Her first feature film Kiss the Bride won the Golden Starfish Award at the Hamptons Film Festival in 2002.
 Her television movies, Perfect High and Drink Slay Love have been named by the Lifetime’s Broad Focus initiative.
 Parise has been nominated for Leo Awards for Best Direction for Lighthouse in 2015, for Perfect High in 2016, for Beyond in 2018, and for The Simone Biles Story in 2019.
 Her television movie The Simone Biles Story was nominated for Best Television Movie and Best Lead Actress by the NAACP Awards in 2019.

+Early life

+Born in New York City and raised in Rhode Island, Parise ended her pursuit of a medical degree at Harvard Medical School to venture into the business as actor/writer/director/producer. on the feature film Kiss the Bride, starring Parise and Alyssa Milano.

 Career

-Parise is currently the co-executive producer and directing producer on Charmed.
-She directed the Tim Kring series Beyond, for which she was nominated for a Leo Award for Best Direction in 2018, and episodes of the Amazon series Just Add Magic.
-She has also directed the new series Andi Mack.

-Born in New York City and raised in Rhode Island, Parise ended her pursuit of a medical degree at Harvard Medical School to venture into the business as actor/writer/director/producer on the feature film Kiss the Bride, starring Parise and Alyssa Milano.
+Parise ended her pursuit of a medical degree at Harvard Medical School to venture into the business as actor/writer/director/producer on the feature film Kiss the Bride.
 Parise followed this with the film Jack and Jill vs the World which raised money for the Cystic Fibrosis Foundation and then enjoyed a limited theatrical release.
 She has directed the television movies "The Unauthorized Beverly Hills 90210 Story", "Perfect High", and "Status Unknown".
 As a writer, she has sold multiple spec features including BFF.
 Parise sold the pilot script The New Twenty to Freeform.

+Parise is the co-executive producer and directing producer on The Flash and she was the co-executive producer and directing producer on Charmed.
+She directed the Tim Kring series Beyond, for which she was nominated for a Leo Award for Best Direction in 2018, and episodes of the Amazon series Just Add Magic.
+She also directed the series Andi Mack.